 - (MS)I do not know them, I have only heard the sibongo.
 I do not know whether the Lokothwako people do exist.
-Those we do not marry are the Maseko people and the Mtimkhuluxii people. - (JD)\\ Since you have touched the Mthimkhulu people, \\ you also come from kaZulu, from Nkalaneni, and yet there are also many at kaZulu. - (JD)Now these at Maseko people are many this side, they are known [p17] as beSutfu people, where do you think this relationship come from? - (MS)I do not know and I will never know really. - (JD)There is somewhere where you touched Somnjalose, mkhulu.
-Now there is someone else we know they call Sinjalosti. \\ Is this the same person \\, is it the short form of the name?
-(MS) \\ Ours is Somnjalose. - (JD)Do you know anything about Sinjalo? - (MS)I do not know this Sinjalo.
-Our Somnjalose is the one \\ who bore Somhlolo.
+Those we do not marry are the Maseko people and the Mtimkhuluxii people. - (JD)\\ Since you have touchedb the Mthimkhulu people, \\ you also come from kaZulu, from Nkalaneni, and yet there are also many at kaZulu. - (JD)Now these at Maseko people are many this side, they are known [p17] as beSutfu people, where do you think this relationship come from?

+(MS)I do not know and I will never know really .

-- (JD)This Nkalaleni, where is that aread?
-There, across the Phongolo? - (MS)I cannot know.
-I have never peeped there, but it is across the Phongolo. - (MS)Because when Somnjalose was to be caught by the king, the residence of kaNgwane was at Shiselweni. - (JD)I wonder why some of the Simelane people say \\ whereas I know that the Langenis are the Dlamini people?
+- (JD)There is somewhere where you touched Somnjalose, mkhuluc.
+Now there is someone else we know they call Sinjaloxii. \\ Is this the same person \\, is it the short form of the name? - (MS)\\ Ours is Somnjalose. - (JD)Do you know anything about Sinjalo? - (MS)I do not know this Sinjalo.
+Our Somnjalose is the one \\ who bore Somhlolo. - \\ [p18] - (JD) This Nkalaleni, where is that aread?
+There, acrossxiii the Phongolo? - (MS)I cannot know.
+I have never peeped there, but it is across the Phongolo. - (MS)Because when Somnjalose was to be caught by the king, the residence of kaNgwane was at Shiselweni. - (JD)I wonder why some of the Simelane people say \\

-Langenis xliv who have ears lightened by the sune,
+Langenisxliv who have ears lightened by the sune,

-- (MS)The Langenis are the Dlamini people; we are not the Langenis.
-We are 'of ears that are lightened by the sun'. - (JD)Yes.
+- whereas I know that the Langenis are the Dlamini people? - (MS)The Langenis are the Dlamini people; we are not the Langenis.
+We are 'of ears that are lightened by the sun'.

+(JD)Yes.
 I thought you mentioned that there was [p19] someone called Mlangeni of the Simelane?
-(MS)There is no one. - (JD)There is something that we hear, Simelane.
+(MS)There is no one.

+(JD)There is something that we hear, Simelane.
 It is said that the Simelane people came rolling in a silulu\.
 I wonder what that means?